zeitlings/alfred-workflows/README.md

 The core idea is to inject environment variables into the workflow configuration and to modify them with some delay.

 - To set up modifier palettes, all you have to do is define an identifier on any hotkey, `⌥O`, such as "`openA`".
 This is the "text" argument that the hotkey passes on as `{query}`.
-Set the identifier to some *environment* variable, say "`gate`", and use a downstream `conditional object` triggered by a different Hotkey, `⌥K`, to check if the variable (`{var:gate}`) is equal to the identifier `openA`.
+Set the identifier to some *environment* variable, say "`gate`", and use a downstream `conditional object` triggered by a different hotkey, `⌥K`, to check if the variable (`{var:gate}`) is equal to the identifier `openA`.
 Any action that you make depend on this condition will be triggered iff `gate` is equal to `openA`, i.e. if you have recently tapped the hotkey associated with the identifier.

 - To set up double-tap hotkeys, proceed in the same way, defining an identifier for the hotkey's "text" argument.
 For each double tap hotkey, an environment variable is injected that is either `0` or `1` for inactive or active.